sourcegraph/handbook/content/marketing/roles/director_of_community.md

 * Create an internal speaking program and train and support internal developer advocates.

 ### In the first 90 days you will…
-* Build and scale an Open Source program that expands OSS use of Sourcegraph by providing value for leading projects, for example:
+* Build and scale an open source program that expands OSS use of Sourcegraph by providing value for leading projects, for example:
     * Providing search homepages for OSS projects and integrating Sourcegraph into OSS onboarding and reference documentation.
     * Working with OSS projects to enable LISF and add a Sourcegraph badge in their README.
 * Identify and execute mutually beneficial co-marketing opportunities that will raise awareness within the developer community and drive referrals.